TVS Motor Company Ltd eases for fifth straight session

 -

-The benchmark January futures contract for the stock is quoting at Rs 1018.8, down 0.46% on the day.
-TVS Motor Company Ltd jumped 57.18% in last one year as compared to a 1.02% rally in NIFTY and a 11.15% spurt in the Nifty Bank index.
+The benchmark January futures contract for the stock is quoting at Rs 1007.55, down 1.07% on the day.
+TVS Motor Company Ltd jumped 52.47% in last one year as compared to a 2.36% slide in NIFTY and a 9.11% spurt in the Nifty Bank index.

 Powered by Capital Market - Live News